Vittorio Pozzo: After football

 Pozzo became a journalist with La Stampa after retiring from football management, resuming a career he had worked in prior to his successes as coach of Italy.
-He reported on the 1950 FIFA World Cup as part of his work covering Italian national team matches.
+He reported on the 1950 FIFA World Cup as part of his work covering Italy national team matches.

 Death and legacy

-After watching Italy win the 1968 European Football Championship on home soil, the successor to the Central European International Cup title, which he had won twice with the Azzurri, Pozzo died later that year, on 21 December, at the age of 82.
+Pozzo died on 21 December 1968, at the age of 82.
 He is buried in the cemetery of his family's hometown, Ponderano.
 In 1986, the Stadio Communale di Torino was renamed after Pozzo in his honour; the stadium is now known as the Stadio Olimpico Grande Torino.
 In 2016, a museum featuring his memorabilia in Ponderano was inaugurated in his honour.